-This Agreement shall be read and interpreted in conjunction with the Adelaide City Corporation Award, provided that where there is any inconsistency between this Agreement and such Award, this Agreement shall take precedence to the extent of any inconsistency.
+- 1.6.1.
+This Agreement shall be read and interpreted in conjunction with the Adelaide City Corporation Award, provided that where there is any inconsistency between this Agreement and the Award, this Agreement shall take precedence to the extent of any inconsistency. - 1.6.2.
 An employee commencing their employment with the Corporation after the date on which this Agreement comes into operation, shall be employed in accordance with the terms of this Agreement.
 Further, the parties agree that no employee or engaged persons (externally sourced), including apprentices or trainees shall be employed other than under the terms of this Agreement as a minimum.

-Clause 1.8 - Strategic Direction
+1.7.
+Strategic Direction

-To achieve the strategic direction of the Corporation, the operating philosophy is to deliver quality and competitive services required by customers.

-This Agreement will continue to promote gains in productivity, efficiency, flexibility and cooperation in the workplace, by engendering a consultative culture committed to the process of continuous review and improvement of the Corporation's services.

-The parties are committed to the delivery of quality services and achieving competitive performance through the adoption and promotion of the Corporation's Values, namely:

-- Achievement

-- Collaboration

-- Customer Commitment

-- Integrity

-- Innovation

-The parties to this Agreement agree to participate in initiatives to encourage organisational culture change that may include change(s) to the organisation's values and behaviours, to ensure that the Corporation achieves ongoing recognition as a leading local government service provider and employer of choice.
+- 1.7.1.
+To achieve the strategic direction of the Corporation, the operating philosophy is to deliver quality and competitive services required by customers. - 1.7.2.
+This Agreement will continue to promote gains in productivity, efficiency, flexibility and co-operation in the workplace, by engendering a consultative culture committed to the process of continuous review and improvement of the Corporation's services. - 1.7.3.
+The parties are committed to the delivery of quality services and achieving competitive performance through the adoption and promotion of the Corporation's Values, namely: - Achievement - Collaboration - Customer Commitment - Integrity - Innovation - 1.7.4.
+The parties to this Agreement agree to participate in initiatives to encourage organisational culture change that may include change(s) to the organisation's values and behaviours, to ensure that the Corporation achieves ongoing recognition as a leading local government service provider and employer of choice. - 1.7.5.
 The parties agree that any proposed workplace change will be managed in accordance with the Workplace Change and Change Management provisions of this Agreement.

-Clause 1.9 - Employee Protection
+1.8.
+Employee Protection

+1.8.1.
 This Agreement shall not operate so as to cause any employee to suffer a reduction in remuneration and benefits provided, as a whole by the employer, applicable at the time of certification of the Agreement.

-PART 2 - EMPLOYEE RELATIONS
+2. EMPLOYEE RELATIONS

-Clause 2.1 - Dispute Settling Procedure
+2.1.
+Dispute Settling Procedure